-Transported--means transported cover clays, sands and gravels
+Transported--means transported cover clays, sands and gravels Bedrock--means weathered, part weathered or fresh Archaean rock

-Saprolite--- means weathered bedrock

 About Lefroy Exploration Limited and the Lefroy Gold Project

 Lefroy Exploration Limited is a WA based and focused explorer taking a disciplined methodical and conceptual approach in the search for high value gold deposits in the Yilgarn Block of Western Australia.
 Key projects include the Lefroy Gold Project to the south east of Kalgoorlie and the Lake Johnston Project 120km to the west of Norseman.